Sounders forward Jordan Morris shows more of an edge ‘to prove myself’ after missing year with injury

 The hamstring injury ended up being minor, Morris beginning the rehab process two days after suffering the injury 53 minutes into a win against Orlando City SC at CenturyLink Field.
 Morris also made the USMNT, helping it advance to the Gold Cup final, losing to Mexico.

 For the Sounders, one of Morris’ strongest games was against Sporting Kansas City earlier this month where he had four shots on goal and scored twice.
-His best goal so far this season might be the score in Houston in July where, with a defender on his back, he stretched himself in determination to get the ball intp the net.
+His best goal so far this season might be the score in Houston in July where, with a defender on his back, he stretched himself in determination to get the ball into the net.

 But the efforts had split results.
 Seattle is 2-3-2 since Morris’ return from the Gold Cup.